 Warning: In a cluster where not all users are trusted, a malicious user could create pods at the highest possible priorities, causing other pods to be evicted/not get scheduled.
 To resolve this issue, ResourceQuota is augmented to support Pod priority.
 An admin can create ResourceQuota for users at specific priority levels, preventing them from creating pods at high priorities.
 However, this feature is in alpha as of Kubernetes 1.11.

-To use priority and preemption in Kubernetes 1.8, follow these steps:
+To use priority and preemption in Kubernetes 1.11 and later, follow these steps:

 Add one or more PriorityClasses.